brianhouse/art_and_code/NEXT.md

 all their buttons were terrible, so we need a better example of button interfaces (maybe Audrey's instrument from the first addition)

+### Animation

+Need to build this out.

+history could include early abstract animation stuff

+things moving based on changing parameters is one thing

+but also cumulative drawing is another, and that's something I didnt really explore (could now?)

+basic non-object oriented animation. that's the thing. maybe the ball isn't even the best demo, and that should be saved for emergence. like, forget the conditions stuff now. just explore cumulative drawing

+using frameCount and % is actually very effective, as opposed to variables.

+what is this one? something with time, no?

+I don't like that animation begins with a physics simulation

+on some level, I wonder if classes should come before animation, so that all this variable stuff doesn't suck so bad

+like, why would you do this.

+(could have them make a character, and then use it?)

 ### Emergence

 exercise: